Townsend Bell: Early career

-He spent time in karting, Skip Barber, Formula Dodge and the Barber Dodge Pro Series before graduating to Indy Lights in 2000.
+Bell spent time in karting, Skip Barber, Formula Dodge and the Barber Dodge Pro Series before graduating to Indy Lights in 2000.
 He won the Indy Lights championship in 2001.
 This earned him two late-season starts in a Champ Car in a joint effort between Patrick Racing and Dale Coyne Racing.
 He earned Roberto Moreno's seat at Patrick for 2002.
 He scored a best finish of fourth at Portland, however a run of disappointing performances and a two probation sanctions from CART Chief Steward Wally Dallenbach Sr. led to his firing from the team after the nine races.

 International Formula 3000 career

-His efforts shifted to Europe and in 2003 he was teammate to series champion Björn Wirdheim in International F3000 competition.
-Bell was the first American to score a F3000 podium with a third place at the Hungaroring and he finished ninth overall in a field covered with future Formula One talent – Giorgio Pantano, Patrick Friesacher, Vitantonio Liuzzi and Nicolas Kiesa among them.
+Bell's efforts shifted to Europe and in 2003 he was teammate to series champion Björn Wirdheim in International F3000 competition.
+He was the first American to score a F3000 podium with a third place at the Hungaroring and he finished ninth overall in a field covered with future Formula One talent – Giorgio Pantano, Patrick Friesacher, Vitantonio Liuzzi and Nicolas Kiesa among them.

-His performance in F3000 led to Formula One tests with the Jaguar and BAR Honda F1 teams.
+Bell's performance in F3000 led to Formula One tests with the Jaguar and BAR Honda F1 teams.